UnGreat Films 4: Cat on a hot tin roof(1958)

 The movie moves to the basement, revealing a final layer of the argument.
 Big Daddy finds out that his positive diagnosis was fake news, manufactured to save him facing the bitter truth.
 This takes the certainty out of his voice, and the claustrophobia of the basement overwhelms him, bringing out a new demeanor.
 The son, now dressed in a becoming shirt, offers to comfort him with tales of love long gone, while confessing that his disgust with mendacity is really disgust with himself, about his inability to confront his failings, his failing to prevent his friend’s suicide among others.

-This argument brings about a palatable conclusion to the discussion, than previously suggested.
+This argument brings about a more palatable conclusion to the discussion than previously suggested.
 We may be willing to live with other people’s lies and test the durability of the skin of our paws, but to live with our own lies is an altogether different hell.
+Hell is oneself.
 There definitely comes a time when the cost of these lies is too much, and there is no more a victory in staying on on a hot tin roof that is about to explode.

 The movie has a lovely family reconciliation with promises of sobriety befitting the times, and for a while the comfortable relationship with other people’s lies is given a jolt.